-\begin{cor} If $k$ is a finitely generated field, $E$ a CM elliptic curve over $k$, $C$ a smooth projective curve over $k$, and $g \ge 0$, the full Tate conjecture holds for $E^g$ and $E^g \times_k C$. \end{cor} \begin{proof} For now assume $E$ is ordinary and $C$ is geometrically integral.
+\begin{cor} If $k$ is a finitely generated field, $E$ a CM elliptic curve over $k$, $C$ a smooth projective curve over $k$, and $g \ge 0$, the full Tate conjecture holds for $E^g \times_k C$. \end{cor} \begin{proof} For now assume $E$ is ordinary and $C$ is geometrically integral.
 The motive of $C$ decomposes as

-When we decompose $\mf{h}(E^g)$ and apply lemma \ref{lemNoInvariants}, we see that $\mf{h}(E^g \times_k C)$ is a direct sum of motives which either have no Galois invariants in their cohomology, are Tate twists of the unit motive, or are Tate twists of $\mf{h}^1(E) \otimes_\Q \mf{h}^1(C)$.
-It thus suffices to prove the Tate conjecture for motives of the latter form, which follows from the Tate conjecture for divisors on $E \times_k \Jac(C)$ (\cite{Tate1966}, \cite{Faltings1986}, \cite{Zarhin1974a}, \cite{Zarhin1974b}.
-See also Mori's results in \cite[Chapitre VI.5]{MB1985}).
+When we decompose $\mf{h}(E^g)$ and apply Lemma \ref{lemNoInvariants}, we see that $\mf{h}(E^g \times_k C)$ is a direct sum of motives which either have no Tate classes in their cohomology, are Tate twists of the unit motive, or are Tate twists of $\mf{h}^1(E) \otimes_\Q \mf{h}^1(C)$.
+It thus suffices to prove the Tate conjecture for motives of the latter form, which follows from the Tate conjecture for divisors on $E \times_k \Jac(C)$ (\cite{Tate1966}, \cite{Faltings1986}, \cite{Zarhin1974a}, \cite{Zarhin1974b}; see also Mori's results in \cite[Chapitre VI.5]{MB1985}).

-Suppose $E$ is supersingular.
-After passing to a finite extension, $\mf{h}(E^g)$ decomposes into a sum of Tate twists of $\mathbf{1}$ and $\mf{h}^1(E)$ by \cite[Section 2]{Moonen2024a}, and the same argument works.
+Now suppose $E$ is supersingular.
+After passing to a finite extension, $\mf{h}(E^g)$ decomposes into a sum of Tate twists of $\mathbf{1}$ and $\mf{h}^1(E)$ by \cite[Section 2]{Moonen2024a}, and the same argument as above works.

 The extension to the case where $C$ is not geometrically integral is straightforward and omitted. \end{proof}